Sensaphone/ValuStor/README.md

    Even if the server becomes accessible, the backlog thread will not begin to process automatically.
    The backlog processing will only being once the first `store()` call is successful.

+## Consistencies
+In many traditional synchronized database clusters any writes are guaranteed to be available by a quorum of nodes for any subsequent reads.
+However, if the number of available database nodes falls below quorum, no read or write operations can take place because they would not be consistent.
+It also makes managing multi-datacenter and multi-rack installations very brittle.
+For high-availability applications, this is unacceptable.

+Because ScyllaDB is eventually-consistent, it does not suffer from any of these limitations.
+Consistency levels can be chosen dynamically by the client for both `store()` and `retrieve()` operations.
+An `ALL` or `QUORUM` level of consistency can be chosen to ensure the maximum level of consistency.
+The real power of tunable consistency comes in two
+scenarios:
+1. Operation below quorum
+2. Performance

+When the database is running below quorum, the read and write requests will fail.
+ValuStor can automatically lower the required level of consistency and try again.
+Eventually, as long as at least one redundant database node is up somewhere, the request will succeed.
+For many types of high-availability applications this is essential.

+If absolute performance is required, both reads and writes can always operate below quorum-level consistency.
+This increases the risk that a write won't be applied by the time a read occurs, but it will eventually become available.

+The default consistencies used by ValuStor are `LOCAL_QUORUM, LOCAL_ONE, ONE` for `retrieve()` operations and `LOCAL_ONE, ONE, ANY` for `store()` operations.
+Requiring quorum on reads makes quorum on writes mostly unnecessary. `LOCAL_QUORUM` or `QUORUM` can be added to writes at the expense of client write performance.
+Add `QUORUM` to allow remote datacenters to be checked in the order given.
+The number of retry attempts at each consistency level can also be controlled using this approach (i.e. `QUORUM, QUORUM, ONE, ONE`).

 ## Configuration
 Configuration can use either a configuration file or setting the same configuration at runtime.
 See the [API documentation](#api).